thabse/WPFCustomMessageBox/README.md

 WPFCustomMessageBox
 =====================

-*WPFCustomMessageBox* is a WPF clone of the native Windows/.NET MessageBox with extra features like custom button text.
+*WPFCustomMessageBox* is a WPF clone of the native Windows/.NET MessageBox with extra features like custom button text and automatically closing messages.

 ![WPFCustomMessageBox example screenshot](http://i.stack.imgur.com/AQgEj.png)